13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 7. Education & Self Improvement

-Quality leaders have open minds and are continually educating and improving themselves consistently.
+They have open minds and are continually educating and improving themselves consistently.
 They read a lot of books and research topics online and off.

-⇒Related: Incompetent People In Power [The Dunning-Kruger Effect]
+Related: Incompetent People In Power [The Dunning-Kruger Effect]

 8. Flexible Beliefs